directus/directus/docs/reference/system/branches.md

 #### Request Body

-An array of version primary keys
+An array of branch primary keys

 ### Response